minprog/app-studio/40 Guided/50 Restaurant/10 Assignment.md

 Done!

-## Tips

-- Consider viewing the JSON from the server in a [JSON formatter](https://jsonformatter.curiousconcept.com/) to have a better overview of what data is present in the response.

-- To use the JSON responses in your code and get the values you need, Android has some nifty built-in functionality on which you can find the docs [here](https://developer.android.com/reference/org/json/package-summary.html).

 ## Designing the user interface

 How do you create a UI that fits well into the platform you're using?
 Peruse the interface guidelines and see.
 Check out the [Material Design Documentation](https://developer.android.com/design/index.html)